 Running a business fleet in our green and pleasant land is now more expensive than ever.
-Did you know that in 2018, the price of diesel in the UK was the third highest in the European Union?
-Petrol may have ranked a little better, but still went for a princely sum – the 12th highest in the EU, in fact.
+Did you know that the princely sums we pay for petrol and diesel here in the UK are among the highest fuel prices in Europe?

 With such costs to contend with, it’s vitally important for business fleets to keep operational costs low – especially if you’re a new business that’s working to get established and grow.

 Fortunately, though vehicle tracking systems may be instrumental to the smooth running of a fleet, they don’t actually have to cost the earth.
 That’s right – there are plenty of suppliers out there that provide great systems for even greater prices.

 But who are these generous providers?
 And more importantly, who’s doing it best?
-Following an extensive deep-dive into the vehicle tracking market, we can identify, rate, and compare the suppliers that are offering the best cheap car tracking systems.
+Following an extensive deep-dive into the vehicle tracking market, read on as we identify, rate, and compare the suppliers that are offering the best cheap car tracking systems.
 Or, to speed things up, just answer a few questions about your fleet – we'll match you with the best suppliers for you, who'll be in touch with tailored, no-obligation quotes to compare.

 The best low-cost vehicle tracking systems

-We researched the range of vehicle tracking suppliers available to UK businesses, and found that the cheapest vehicle tracking systems come from Movolytics, Quartix, RAM Tracking, and Vodafone Automotive.
-Let's find out why.
+We researched the range of cheap car tracking suppliers available to UK businesses, and found that the best cheap vehicle tracking systems come from Movolytics, Quartix, RAM Tracking, Vodafone Automotive, and Samsara.
+Let's find out what makes them great.

 The best cheap vehicle tracking suppliers for UK businesses: